Freedman: United States

-Throughout US history, the topics of slavery were highly controversial and spark problems, solutions and opportunities.
+Throughout US history, the topic of slavery was highly controversial and sparked problems, solutions and opportunities.
 The end of the Civil War brought millions of new freedmen, for whom the 13th, 14th, and 15th amendments were created.

 The Emancipation Proclamation of 1863 declared all enslaved peoples in the Confederacy—states in rebellion and not under the control of the Union—to be permanently free.
 It did not end slavery in the four border states that had stayed in the Union.
 African slavery elsewhere was abolished by state action or with the ratification of the 13th Amendment to the U.S. Constitution in December 1865.
 The Civil Rights Act of 1866, passed over the veto of U.S. President Andrew Johnson, gave the formerly enslaved peoples full citizenship in the United States, though this did not guarantee them voting rights.
 The 14th Amendment made "All persons born or naturalized in the United States" citizens of the United States.
 The 15th Amendment gave voting rights to all adult males; only adult males had the franchise among White Americans.
 The 13th, 14th, and 15th Amendments are known as the "Civil War Amendments" or the "Reconstruction Amendments".

 To help freedmen transition from slavery to freedom, including a free labor market, U.S. President Abraham Lincoln created the Freedmen's Bureau, which assigned agents throughout the former Confederate states.
 The Bureau also founded schools to educate freedmen, both adults and children; helped freedmen negotiate labor contracts; and tried to minimize violence against freedmen.
 The era of Reconstruction was an attempt to establish new governments in the former Confederacy and to bring freedmen into society as voting citizens.
 Northern church bodies, such as the American Missionary Association and the Free Will Baptists, sent teachers to the South to assist in educating freedmen and their children, and eventually established several colleges for higher education.
 U.S. Army occupation soldiers were stationed throughout the South via military districts enacted by the Reconstruction Acts; they protected freedmen in voting polls and public facilities from violence and intimidation by white Southerners, which were common throughout the region.